kjhall01/kjhall01.github.io/_posts/2020-11-24-matplotlib-note.md

 2. [Generating a bar plot](https://matplotlib.org/tutorials/introductory/lifecycle.html#combining-multiple-visualizations) with customizations of the automatic layout, the figure style, the x-axis, figure saving, and combining multiple visualizations

-3. [An example matploblibrc file](https://matplotlib.org/tutorials/introductory/customizing.html#a-sample-matplotlibrc-file) with customization settings for all kinds of properties.
-Typically, we can change them by using:
+3. [An example matplotlibrc file](https://matplotlib.org/tutorials/introductory/customizing.html#a-sample-matplotlibrc-file) with customization settings for all kinds of properties.
+Typically, we can change them by using the following code.
+Actually, `mpl.rcParams` is just a dictionary that controls the default aesthetics.
+Changing its values will change the default setting.
    - `mpl.rcParams['lines.linewidth'] = 2`
+   - `mpl.rcParams.update({'font.size': 22})`
    - `mpl.rc('lines', linewidth=4, linestyle='-.')`
-   - `mpl.rc({'size': 22})`
+   - `mpl.rc('ytick.minor', size=0.33333)`
    - `ax.plot([1, 2, 3], [1, 3, 2], linewidth=4)`

 4. [Changing properties of axis containers](https://matplotlib.org/tutorials/intermediate/artists.html#sphx-glr-tutorials-intermediate-artists-py) including ticks and labels